Consumer medicine information

 6.5 Nature and Contents of Container

-Single dose vial (containing powder for reconstitution) and 0.5 mL diluent in a syringe with 2 separate needles.
+Single dose vial with powder for reconstitution and 0.5 mL diluent syringe with or without separate needles.

 6.6 Special Precautions for Disposal